 Stacked Column Chart

-In Stacked Column Chart, data series of various categories are stacked one upon another in vertical columns.
+In a Stacked Column Chart, data series of various categories are stacked one upon another in vertical columns.
 It is used to compare the contribution of a value to a Total.
 These charts are useful when you want to:

 - Compare part to whole data over time

-Let’s look at an example to understand how data is displayed in a Stacked Column Chart Excel.
+Let’s look at an example to understand how data is displayed in a Stacked Column Chart in Excel.

-This representation of data not only helps you to understand the growth of individual segments and also the comparison between the two.
+This representation of data not only helps you to understand the growth of individual segments but also the comparison between the two.
 You can spot the sales amount for both the North Region (Blue Bar) & South Region (Red Bar) and also see how the sales amounts increase/decrease over time.

 In Excel Stacked Bar Chart, data series of various categories are stacked one upon another in horizontal columns.